Former world champion hurdler Colin Jackson gives us the medal chances of the top British athletics stars at the London World Championships 2012.

-Sports fans will be glued to the World Athletics Championships at the London Stadium, starting this Friday, August 4-13, and they can enjoy the main coverage on BBC1 and BBC2 hosted by Gabby Logan, Michael Johnson and Colin Jackson.
+Sports fans will be glued to the World Athletics Championships at the London Stadium, starting Friday, August 4, 2017.
+They'll be excited to enjoy the main coverage on BBC1 and BBC2 hosted by Gabby Logan, Michael Johnson and Colin Jackson.

-We talked Colin - who many will remember won the World Championship 100m hurdles in 1993 in a world record time - and asked us who were the Brits to watch out for...
+We talked to Colin — who many will remember won the World Championship 100m hurdles in 1993 in a world record time — and asked him who were the Brits to watch out for...

-"As it’s Mo’s last season on the track before he concentrates on marathon running, I’m sure it we’ll give him extra impetus… and it’s a home crowd!
-When it’s a home championship runners tend to find that extra 1-2 per cent that’s need to push you across the line.
+"As it’s Mo’s last season on the track before he concentrates on marathon running, I’m sure it will give him extra impetus… and it’s a home crowd!
+When it’s a home championship runners tend to find that extra 1-2 percent that’s needed to push you across the line.
 It will be an emotional time for him.
 Again it’s about handling those emotions because nervous energy gets extracted from you and that can make it difficult to perform.

 "I still think Mo’s got it in him to double up and do the 5,000m a week after the 10,000m.
 He’s done it time and again in Olympics and World Championships, so long as he’s not too emotionally drained."

 Heptathlon (Sat and Sun, Aug 5 and 6)

 "She’s now moved to France, changed her coach and her focus to give her that opportunity.
 If she can throw the javelin much better than at the Olympics last year she’ll be in the medal hunt.
 Katarina has looked in very good shape, competing well in the Diamond League, but the Olympic champion, Nafi Thiam from Belgium, has raised her level and gone over 7,000 points which is incredibly rare for the seven events."